asyncapi/parser-js/README.md

 ```
 npm install @asyncapi/parser
 ```
-The parser by default supports on AsyncAPI Schema Format and JSON Schema Format.
+The parser by default supports AsyncAPI Schema Format and JSON Schema Format.
 For additional formats, you need to install additional plugins.
+For example:
 - Avro schema
   ```
   npm install @asyncapi/avro-schema-parser